Tongerlo Abbey: Later History

 With the erection of new dioceses (1559–60) in Belgium and the Netherlands, heavy burdens were cast on the abbey, for not only had it to provide funds for the new diocese of 's-Hertogenbosch, but the new bishop was put at its head as abbot.
 This state of affairs lasted until 1590, when, to obtain its independence, the abbey had to give up much property in support of the new diocese.
 The abbey was a centre of education.
 It possessed one of the largest libraries, and was able to take up the work of the Bollandists.

 The rise of Calvinism in the Netherlands caused conflict.
-Three monks of Tongerlo became Catholic martyrs: Arnold Vessem and Hendrik Bosch in 1557, and Peter Janssens in 1572.
+Three canons of Tongerlo became Catholic martyrs: Arnold Vessem and Hendrik Bosch in 1557, and Peter Janssens in 1572.
 In the seventeenth century Francis Wichmans of the abbey rallied local Catholics.

 Adrianus Stalpaerts (1563-1629) was the 41st (according to other sources the 36th) abbot of Tongerlo, from 1608 until his death.

 Stalpaerts encouraged the pursuit of academic scholarship in the monastery.
 From 1725 to 1732 Willem Ignatius Kerricx worked as an architect, sculptor and painter on the decorations for the Tongerlo Abbey and designed the new the abbot's residence.

 The abbey's property was confiscated and sold by the French occupying forces in 1796, but in 1840 was bought back under its post-revolutionary re-founder, Peter Hubert Evermode Backx.

 In 1899, under abbot Thomas Louis Heylen, a filiation was made to Manchester as Corpus Christi Priory.

 The abbey is also the site of a Leonardo da Vinci Museum, which contains a 16th-century copy on canvas of Leonardo's Last Supper, in approximately original size.
 The copy reveals many details that are no longer visible in the original fresco due to deterioration.